 Cocaine is a powerfully addictive stimulant drug.
 The powdered, hydrochloride salt form of cocaine can be snorted or dissolved in water and injected.
 Crack is cocaine that has not been neutralized by an acid to make the hydrochloride salt.
 This form of cocaine comes in a rock crystal that can be heated and its vapours smoked.
 The term “crack” refers to the crackling sound heard when it is heated.

 Cocaine is a strong central nervous system stimulant that interferes with the reabsorption process of dopamine, a chemical messenger associated with pleasure and movement.
-The build-up of dopamine causes continuous stimulation of receiving neurons, which is associate with the euphoria commonly reported by cocaine abusers.
+The build-up of dopamine causes continuous stimulation of receiving neurons, which is associated with the euphoria commonly reported by cocaine abusers.

-Heavy use of cocaine by pregnant women is associated with reduced fetal weight and an increased risk of miscarriage, stillbirth, premature birth and malformation.
-Newborns exposed to cocaine in the uterus may also experience abnormal sleep patterns, poor feeding and irritability for several days or weeks after birth.
+Heavy use of cocaine by pregnant women is associated with reduced fetal weight and an increased risk of miscarriage, stillbirth, premature birth, and malformation.
+Newborns exposed to cocaine in the uterus may also experience abnormal sleep patterns, poor feeding, and irritability for several days or weeks after birth.

 Tolerance and Dependence

 Chronic use results in tolerance.
 Cocaine can produce very powerful psychological dependence leading to extremely compulsive patterns of use.
 In particular, the dependency-producing properties of cocaine are believed to be more powerful than any other psychoactive drug.
 Physical dependence may also develop.

 Withdrawal symptoms may include fatigue, long but disturbed sleep, strong hunger, irritability, depression, and violence.